AlanGarc1a/EmployeeDatabase/README.md

 # Motivation

-Creating a full stack application
+Creating a full stack application using MySQL as the database and Node.js to communicate with it.

 # Installation